MicoSyCS/swfl-anti-afk/README.md

 # mouse-jiggler
-Simulates mouse movement.
+get rich in southwest florida

-Ctrl + 1 will begin the jiggle.
+hit ctrl + 1 to start spining
-Hitting esc will abort.
+hit esc to abort